nombrekeff/eskema/README.md

 Fields accept a list of [Validators], these validators are in charged of validating a value against a condition.
 For example checking if a value is of a certain type, if they are formatted in some way or any other condition you might think of.

-json_scheme offers a set of common Validators located in `lib/src/validators.dart`.
+Eskema offers a set of common Validators located in `lib/src/validators.dart`.
 You are not limited to only using these validators, custom ones can be created in a straightforward way.

 Let's see how to create a validator to check if a string matches a pattern: